 BuzzFeed proudly displays the "Made in NY" mark on their website, as if they're some kind of purveyor of fine hand-crafted, artisanal beer.
 BuzzFeed's servers are in California, they have contributors from every state in the US,

-offices in London and their content is stolen from people all around the world.
+offices in London, Australia and Los Angeles, and their content is stolen from people all around the world.
 Even BuzzFeed's founder, Jonah Peretti, grew up in Oakland, California, graduated in Santa Cruz, and did his postgrad at MIT.

 What exactly are they "making" in New York?
 Shitty list articles and worn-out meme jokes aren't a "thing"—or at least, anything to be proud of.
 We're not talking about a small family-owned cobbler shop here, we're talking

 about a notorious content aggregator.
 The average listicle on